grafana/pyroscope/docs/sources/view-and-analyze-profile-data/profile-cli.md

     - You can provide a custom time range using the `--from` and `--to` flags, for example, `--from="now-3h" --to="now"`.
     - You can specify the profile type via the `--profile-type` flag.
 The available profile types are listed in the output of the `profilecli query series` command.
     - You can specify the number of leaf locations to keep via the `--keep-locations` flag.
 The default value is `5`.
 The Go compiler does not use the full stack trace.
 Reducing the number helps to minimize the profile size.
     - You can specify whether the callee aggregation should be used via the `--aggregate-callees` flag.
-By default, samples are aggregated by the leaf location, ignoring callee line number.
+By default, this setting is true, samples are aggregated by the leaf location, ignoring callee line number.
 Go compiler ignores this information.
+You can use `--no-aggregate-callees` to disable aggregation.
+Try both options to see which gives better for your PGO.

 2. Construct and execute the command.